nerdvibe/clorio-client/README.md

-# ~Clorio wallet | A Mina Protocol wallet
+# Clorio wallet | A Mina Protocol wallet

 <p align="center">
 <img height="300" src="https://clor.io/index_files/meta.png">
 </p>

 ## Introduction

 Clorio is a full-stack wallet for Mina Protocol.
-It is built with Typescript, communicates with the backend with GraphQL, and is offered in two versions.
-Hosted wallet on https://clor.io and the desktop builds compiled by Electron.
+It is built with Typescript, communicates with the backend with GraphQL, and is offered in three versions.
+Hosted wallet on https://clor.io , the desktop builds compiled by Electron and Mobile.

-## Getting started

-Install the dependencies:

-`yarn`

-Run electron:

-`yarn start`

 ## Hosted wallet